oneapi-src/oneDNN/doc/primitives/eltwise.md

 operations support a computation using \f$\dst(\overline{s})\f$ memory produced during forward propagation.
 Refer to the table above for a list of operations supporting destination as input memory and the corresponding formulas.

+#### Exceptions
+The eltwise primitive with algorithm round does not support backward propagation.

 ## Execution Arguments
 When executed, the inputs and outputs should be mapped to an execution